BloodOrange1866/LSTM-AutoEncoders-for-Anomoly-Detection/README.md

 Given more time, one would also explore the following:

-1. Exhuastive Hyperparameter exploration i.e. grid search: model architecture, regularization.
+1. Exhuastive Hyperparameter exploration i.e. grid search: model architecture, regularization (I added dropout, but could further experiment).
 1. Feature engineering - Engineering robust features, principal component analysis, representation learning etc.
 1. Type of approach: One could use other types of approaches such as LSTM for classification with SMOTE upsampling.
 1. CONSULT THE LITERATURE!!!
 There is most likely tons of useful academic literature in this space.